muratk3n/thirdwave/en/tweets/2019/week35.md

 movie?'), Luke is Jesus.
 The emperor is the Roman emperor, which makes Vader the pope.
-He represents centralized religion in the service of the empire.. just as in Byzantium, the Otto gobble-gobble with its ulema - the head "religion guy", sehulislam, all same shit.
+He represents centralized religion in the service of the empire.. just as in Byzantium, the Otto gobble-gobble with its ulema - the head "religion guy", sehulislam.
+All the same shit.

 *2019-8-22 16:51:34*